-“Microplastic free 2030” is a public awareness project that is involving close to 4.23 million schools and nurseries across the globe to help limit microplastic pollution.
-It aims at making over 1 billion 3-17 years olds in over 100 countries, aware of microplastic pollution using plastic glitter, one of the least polluting, but easily relatable forms of microplastic.
+“Microplastic free 2030” is an educational project aimed to involve over 4.23 million schools and nurseries across the globe to help limit microplastic pollution.
+It aims at making over 1 billion children (and their families) in over 100 countries, aware of microplastic pollution and act to combat it.
 Through the project, children and eventually their families will be informed and inspired to make conscious choices of products and practices to be able to limit major forms of microplastic pollution by 2030.

 Find out more about the schools and nurseries that are acting on plastic pollution and are inspiring millions of others across the globe.

 How can you participate?

 Join us to be an Official Ambassador; spread the message around the country via your social and professional contacts, get involved with or manage country wise operations for the project, be an influencer to create more changemakers, and be awarded and recognised for your contributions.

 1. If you are a parent, contact your child’s or children’s nursery or school to inform them about this project asking them to participate in it and stop using plastic glitter as the first step in making children conscious about microplastic pollution.
 You can take a lead by stopping the purchase and use of plastic containing products and replacing them with natural alternatives.

 Find out more about microplastic pollution from reputable resources to understand how you can change your choices of products and practices to reduce or eliminate generation of microplastics through those.

 2. If you are a nursery key worker, nursery manager, school governor or a school teacher, please pass on this information to your institution’s governing body to adopt it in its active initiatives.
 To do your bit, you can do the things above (1) as any other responsible parent or adult would do.